Who we are :: Where we work

 Map of MFF countries in South Asia and South East Asia © Copyright MFF Secretariat

-MFF extends support to a number of other Asian countries for which poverty, vulnerability to natural disasters and climate change are major concerns.
-These outreach countries—currently Myanmar and Timor-Leste—are invited to participate in MFF regional events (such as training courses and symposia), and attend meetings of MFF’s Regional Steering Committee as observers.
+MFF extends support to other Asian countries for which poverty, vulnerability to natural disasters and climate change are major concerns.
+These countries are invited to participate in MFF regional events as well as attending the Regional Steering Committee meetings as an observer.
+Currently, Malaysia is an MFF outreach country.

 MFF engages with other countries and regions to promote an integrated ocean-wide approach to coastal resources management.
 MFF provides dialogue countries with information and advice on coastal issues, encourages them to participate in MFF regional events, but does not provide financial assistance directly.
-Besides the current three dialogue countries of Kenya, Malaysia and Tanzania, MFF is also advising countries in other regions, such as the Pacific, on replicating the MFF approach.
+Besides the current dialogue countries of Kenya and Tanzania, MFF is also advising countries in other regions, such as East and Southern Africa, and the Pacific, on replicating the MFF approach.